 The causes of hair loss begin much deeper down than any hair care product can reach – it starts in the very roots and follicles.
 However, using the wrong shampoo and conditioner for your hair type can cause your hair to look thinner, even if it is not.

-Always ensure that you are using the correct hair care products for your hair type.
-If you are unsure, speak to your hairdresser to get professional information.
+Always use the correct hair care products for your specific hair type.
+If you are unsure, consult your hairdresser for professional advice.

-A hot shower is also bad for the hair, making it brittle and dehydrated.
-When washing your hair, turn the temperature down a little so that you are using warm water instead of hot.
+A hot shower can also be detrimental to the hair, causing it to become brittle and dehydrated.
+When washing your hair, turn the temperature down slightly so that you use warm water instead of hot.
 Interestingly, not washing your hair enough can cause hair loss.
-The build up of grease and dirt can cause follicles to become weak and even inactive.
+The buildup of grease and dirt can cause follicles to become weak and even inactive.

-Using hot tools on your hair including straightening irons and hair dryers can dry out the strands and lead to hair loss.
+Using hot tools on your hair, such as straightening irons and hair dryers, can dry out the strands and contribute to hair loss.
 Don’t use these tools every day, but instead use them two or three times a week.
-This will help your hair to become stronger.
+This will help your hair become stronger.

-While hair styles can be expressive of your personality, they can pose a threat to your hair.
+While hairstyles can be expressive of your personality, they can pose a threat to your hair.
 Over time, mechanical stress on hair strands can damage hair follicles.
-Hair styles such as buns, ponytails, cornrows and other hair styles which pull your hair back can cause stress on your hair follicles.
+Hair styles such as buns, ponytails, and cornrows, as well as other styles that pull your hair back, can cause stress on your hair follicles.

 Treating Hair Loss

-Depending on the severity of your symptoms, and the stage of your hair loss, there are a number of treatments for hair loss.
+Depending on the severity of your symptoms and the stage of your hair loss, several treatments are available for hair loss.

-Hair transplants are another option, though these are only available from private clinics and can cost upwards of £20,000, depending on the severity of hair loss.
-Moreover, they are only suitable for people with hereditary baldness and not for people with patches of balding (alopecia areata).
+Hair transplants are another option, although they are only available from private clinics and can cost upwards of £20,000, depending on the severity of the hair loss.
+Moreover, they are only suitable for individuals with hereditary baldness, not for those with patches of balding (alopecia areata).

 Finally, there are medicines which can be taken to treat hair loss.

-For men, there’s Finasteride (Propecia) – a prescription medicine which is taken daily to slow down the hair loss cycle.
-This treatment is statistically proven to slow down the rate of hair loss and has shown to regrow hairs in some cases.
+For men, there’s Finasteride (Propecia) – a prescription medication taken daily to slow down the hair loss cycle.
+This treatment is statistically proven to slow down the rate of hair loss and has been shown to regrow hair in some cases.
 Finasteride is only suitable for men and should not be taken by women.

 Alternatively, there’s Minoxidil.
-Unlike Finasteride, Minoxidil is available over-the-counter and is often sold under the brand Regaine and is available as a foam or a topical solution which is directly applied to the hair.
+Unlike Finasteride, Minoxidil is available over-the-counter and is often sold under the brand name Regaine, available as a foam or topical solution that is directly applied to the hair.
 Minoxidil is suitable for both men and women.

-Before seeking any treatment for hair loss, it is incredibly important to seek medical advice from your doctor beforehand.
+Before seeking treatment for hair loss, it is crucial to consult your doctor for medical advice.
 Your doctor will not only be able to provide information on hair loss treatments to ascertain which treatment is most suitable for you, but can also offer practical advice for managing stress and anxiety, which may be attributed to your hair loss.